-Most of the stainless steel cookware are dishwasher-friendly.
+Most of the stainless steel cookware is dishwasher-friendly.
 So the users do not have to go through the hassle of cleaning them if they own one.
-However, such cookware can be cleaned easily using hand.
+However, such cookware can be cleaned easily using a hand.
 The following are some of the tips to clean stainless steel cookware.

-You may also encounter burning of stainless cookware due to overheating several times.
-It is really a pain when the dark patches appear on the surface that are hard to remove.
-In this article we are going to help you to get the necessary counter-measure.
+You may also encounter the burning of stainless cookware due to overheating several times.
+It is really a pain when the dark patches appear on the surface that is hard to remove.
+In this article, we are going to help you to get the necessary counter-measure.

 Clean Stainless Steel Cookware with Hands